 The London School of Economics and Political Science, founded in 1895, has long enjoyed a wide reputation in the social sciences.
 One measure of its international eminence is the high proportion of its student body hailing from outside the UK (two-thirds of its nearly 10,000 students).
 This makes LSE the most cosmopolitan institution within the University of London if also perhaps the least typically British institution on this list.
 The associated British Library of Political and Economic Science, while serving the instructional needs of LSE, is also a preeminent center of social science research.
 The London School of Economics is located, compactly, on Houghton Street just off the Strand at Aldwych Circle (near King’s College).

 St. Catherine’s College Oxford, the newest of the thirty-eight Oxford colleges, was founded in 1962 (though it existed as a “delegacy” since the mid-nineteenth century).
 It is one of the larger colleges (by Oxford standards) and is open to students in nearly all subjects.
 It is considered to be especially suitable for Chicago students in the humanities and social sciences, though natural sciences students may also apply.
-Unlike the other programs featuring direct enrollment in a British or Irish university, the St. Catherine’s program is a one-quarter (autumn) opportunity.
+The St. Catherine’s program is a one-quarter (autumn) opportunity.
 During that quarter the student takes two courses.
 Each course consists of a series of tutorials on a topic selected in consultation with the student.
 These are intensive courses, requiring substantial independent work and the presentation of a series of shorts papers through the term.
 The student will also attend lectures appropriate to their subject.

 Trinity College Cambridge, with around 900 students, is the largest of the thirty-one colleges comprising the University of Cambridge (which enrolls over 12,000 students).
 Trinity was founded by Henry VIII in 1546 as an amalgamation of two pre-existing colleges, King’s Hall and Michaelhouse, both among the oldest of the Cambridge colleges.
 With traditions of excellence in many fields, a long roster of celebrated alumni, and an architecturally distinguished physical setting, Trinity is among the most highly regarded of the Oxbridge colleges.
 The University of Cambridge is, of course, an international center of learning.